-What boggles peoples minds is the fact that a large number of Maryland car accidents that lead to death and disability settle for $100,000 or less.
-Some settle for $30,000 in case where the liability is clear or even if the defendant was drunk out of his mind.
+What boggles people’s minds is the fact that many Maryland car accidents that lead to death and disability settle for $100,000 or less.
+Some settle for $30,000 in cases where the liability is clear or even if the defendant was drunk out of his mind.

 How does this happen?
 In many cases, the key to recovery is finding insurance.
-You have to know where to look and you have to know how to look.
+Know where to look and you have to know how to look.
 But sometimes there is nothing there even when you look in the right places.

 The purpose of this post is to generally explain the path and the law involved in getting more than the insurance policy limits in a car accident case.